 The Department continues its active participation in the Ohio Municipal League and one of its regional arms, the Northwest Ohio Tax Commissioners Association.
 Members of the NWOTCA generally meet bimonthly in the northwest Ohio area to offer training, to discuss tax policies and procedures as well as current and emerging legislative issues.
-The NWOTCA typically hosts a biannual municipal income tax seminar for area tax professionals, although due to COVID-19 they have been unable to host a seminar since 2019.
+The NWOTCA hosted a seminar in September of 2022 for all City income tax employees.
+All City of Findlay income tax employees attended this seminar.
+This event offered training on the administration of new tax laws, as well as provided networking opportunities with income tax department employees from other Ohio municipalities in the Northwest Ohio region.